mikolertesx/algorithm-notes/notes/notes.md

 Sometimes *memoization* it can lead to work duplications.

+# Search algorithms
+Search algorithms is how to find something in the most efficient way.
+There's two types of search algorithms, those being:
+- Linear Search.
+- Binary Search.

+## Master theorem
+TODO Add this.

 # On an interview
 More than likely you're not going to know the best solution at heart, because there's stuff like Math involved in whatever you want to do.